 When you react to people and situations by using harsh words or violence, your kids get the idea that it is OK to disrespect people.
 And in turn – it will be you who they show the same to.

 "My dad told me I couldn't go to my mate's place but when I asked him why he just swore at me and told me to f*** off.
 I told him to do the same – and then he hit me.
 I don't ask him no more."

 Your example is one of the best ways to raise a child

 - find healthy ways to relax after work or to have fun on weekends without alcohol or other drugs

-- sometimes refusing a drink when it is offered
+- sometimes refusing a drink when someone offers you one

-- counting the number of standard drinks you are consuming
+- counting the number of standard drinks you are drinking

 - enjoying non-alcoholic drinks

 - refusing to drink when you are driving

 You may find that some of these are not always easy.
 If we expect our young people not to drink at all, or to drink sensibly when they are older, we need to show them how to do it.